agrc/gis.utah.gov/_posts/2020-12-29-mapping-election-results.md

 You can explore the political landscape in Salt Lake County in this accompanying [interactive web map](https://utah.maps.arcgis.com/apps/webappviewer/index.html?id=8dbfe0d413af46b7920bf2303b175fbc).
 The methodology used is described at the end of this post.

-I encourage you to apply the methodology presented in this post when mapping other population-based data such as demographic, economic, or housing data.
+I encourage you to apply these techniques when mapping other population-based data such as demographic, economic, or housing data.

 Reach out to me via email or on [Twitter](https://twitter.com/bunce_greg) to continue the conversation.